getsentry/sentry/docs/upgrading/index.rst

 fully compatible with version 2.0 of the protocol, but no longer supports several deprecated features, including version 1.0.

-You should always upgrade your client first, but if you're upgrading from a very old version of Sentry, you may have a lapse in data during your upgrade process.
+If you're upgrading from a very old version of Sentry, you may have a lapse in data during your upgrade process.